 Brief Take: I’ve had many interviews with actors that have been leads on CBS shows: Walton Goggins, Edie Falco, Sofia Pernas, Missy Peregrym of course, they are strong personalities, what do you think is going on at CBS in terms of series leads?

 Julian McMahon: Well, you know CBS is an interesting network because I’ve been here for a long time and I’ve been watching the trajectory of all these networks, particularly the Big three / four and the development of cable television.
 The one thing particularly with CBS is that they kind of stuck to their guns for a long period of time.
-They haven’t tried to modify in too many different directors based on influences.
+They haven’t tried to modify in too many different directions based on outside influences.
 They believed in a theorem that worked for them and a particular type and style of product that works for them.
-And I think that’s kind of what projects itself, one, but also maintains itself, two, which is that once you’ve kind of honed in on your product, like any good brand, you stick to that over a period of time, and success will come no matter what, I think.
+And I think that’s kind of what projects itself, one, but also maintains itself, two, which is that once you’ve kind of honed in on your product, like any good brand, you stick to that over a period of time, and I think success will come no matter what.
 And CBS has done that very diligently and they know what they’re good at and they know what they like, they know what their audience likes, they have progressed, not like they’ve stayed back in the 80’s and the 90’s or 2000’s, they have progressed with the type of filmmaking or whatever else, but at the same time, they’ve stuck to what works for them.
-So you go to CBS as a brand and as a namesake of something that you kind of really understand what you’re getting into when you head over there, and I think that this is one of the great successes of CBS.
+You go to CBS as a brand and as a namesake of something that you really understand what you’re getting into when you head over there, and I think that this is one of the great successes of CBS.

 JM: Then in regards to people that they put on their shows, I think that this leans into a similar type of thing, which is that they look for people…it’s an interesting thing because when I met with the guys over there, they were kind of my first meeting, and this took place about a year or so ago, back in the network kind of world.
-And it was just the relationship that they liked to develop is very significant to them.
+It was just the relationship that they liked to develop is very significant to them.
 I think that kind of leans into who they are as well.
 I think that they’re tapping into the individuals first, and there’s a lot of talent out there, you know what I mean?
 And you can tap into talent whenever you want, but I think that they’re tapping into particular individuals, and that is on the actor side / actress side as well as showrunners and producers and creators and all that kind of stuff.
 And I think that what they’re building is a…or ‘have built’, I probably should say, is a, and I’m going to use this word for references to what it is in particular, which is a ‘network’ of people in this business with whom they have a special affiliation, with whom they have a concrete relationship.
 A desire ultimately to sit down and with whom to spend time.
-And I think that’s kind of a really cool element of building a business in this genre of businesses, because you do kind of lean on this.
-And it’s also the last 10, 20 years to really kind of become significant at the faith that you have in different people to get things done.
+And I think that’s kind of a really cool element of building a business in this genre of businesses, because you do lean on this.
+And it’s also the last 10, 20 years to really become significant at the faith that you have in different people to get things done.
 It’s a tough business.
 It’s a precarious business and you never are guaranteed success.
-And once you kind of tap into those relationships, no matter what side of the camera they are, they kind of start to fulfill themselves at some point in time, whether they work at the beginning, middle or end of that relationship.
+And once you tap into those relationships, no matter what side of the camera they are, they start to fulfill themselves at some point in time, whether they work at the beginning, middle or end of that relationship.
 It’s like a stable of people with whom you connect and people who you trust, and then we all go to work and we put our best foot forward and we offer up the hopeful goodness, and then it’s up to the audience to see whether or not they react.

 BT: What was the moment in which you knew this was the right fit for you?